nitinskunigal/Full-Stack-Business-Intelligence-Project-for-Retail-Sales/README.md

 Welcome to the **Full-Stack Business Intelligence (BI) Project** repository!

-This project demonstrates a complete BI solution — from building a scalable data warehouse and performing SQL-based exploratory & advanced analytics in SQL Server, to delivering interactive dashboards in Power BI for high-impact storytelling.
+This project demonstrates a complete BI solution, from building a scalable data warehouse and performing SQL-based exploratory & advanced analytics in SQL Server, to delivering interactive dashboards in Power BI for high-impact storytelling.

 The project is structured into **three interconnected phases**, reflecting a full-stack BI workflow: